MaginnGroup/mosdef_cassandra/docs/source/guides/moves.rst

 .. note::
-    In GCMC the deletion probability is set equal to the insertion probability, making the sum of the move probabilities to 1.0
+    In GCMC the deletion probability is set equal to the insertion probability, making the sum of the move probabilities 1.0

 GEMC:
 ~~~~~